Content

 Studies show that finasteride can reduce several semen parameters, including semen volume and sperm count.
 But again, these effects are usually reversible once you stop taking the drug.

-Research also shows that finasteride doesn’t compromise sperm motility (how fast the little guys move) and sperm morphology (the shape, size, and appearance of sperm).
+Research also shows that finasteride doesn’t compromise sperm motility (how fast the little guys move) or sperm morphology (the shape, size, and appearance of sperm).

 Finasteride’s effect on fertility may be especially noticeable in men with a history of fertility issues.
-One study looked at men who went for evaluation at a fertility clinic between 2008 and 2012.
+One study looked at men evaluated at a fertility clinic between 2008 and 2012.
 Just 0.6 percent (27 out of 4,400) were on finasteride.

-On the other hand, an older (but well-done) study from 1999 looked at 191 men between ages 19 and 41.
-It found that daily treatment with 1 milligram of finasteride for 48 weeks didn’t affect spermatogenesis (sperm cell production) or semen production in young men.
+An older (but well-done) study from 1999 looked at 191 men between the ages of 19 and 41.
+It found that daily treatment with 1 mg of finasteride for 48 weeks didn’t affect sperm cell production (spermatogenesis) or semen production in young men.

 After all, it takes just one sperm.

-Finasteride can affect your sex drive, lowering your libido.
+For some guys, finasteride can affect sex drive, lowering their libido.
 And if you don’t have sex because you’re not in the mood, it’s tough to get someone pregnant.
 Groundbreaking, right?

 If you’re reading this and wondering why anyone would take finasteride, it’s important to contextualize these side effects.
 While they can happen, finasteride side effects are very rare.

-Information from the FDA notes that sexual dysfunction side effects — including lowered sex drive and lower ejaculate volume — are uncommon, occurring in less than two percent of men who take it.
-And the adverse effects disappear with time, both in men who discontinued the drug and many who stayed on it.
+The FDA notes that sexual dysfunction side effects — including lowered sex drive and lower ejaculate volume — are uncommon, occurring in less than 2 percent of men who take finasteride.
+And the adverse effects disappear with time — both in men who discontinue the drug and many who stay on it.

 Plenty of men take finasteride and don’t experience any changes to libido or sexual function.

-Finasteride isn’t FDA-approved in women because of the potential for birth defects (congenital abnormalities) in a male fetus.
+Finasteride isn’t FDA-approved for women because of the potential for birth defects (congenital abnormalities) in a male fetus.

 Pregnant women are even advised not to handle crushed or broken finasteride tablets.
 So it makes sense to have concerns about taking finasteride or exposing a female partner to finasteride while trying to conceive.